 The ENERGY STAR Multifamily Reference Design is the set of efficiency features required to be used to construct an ENERGY STAR Certified Multifamily Building in the Caribbean.
-Note that Measure A: Solar Water Heater, Measure B: Dwelling Unit Heat Pump Water Heaters, or C: Bedroom Mini/Multi-Split HVAC must be selected and used in combination with all measures in the Envelope, Windows, & Doors section and Lighting & Appliances section.
+Note that Measure A: Solar Water Heater, Measure B: Dwelling Unit Heat Pump Water Heaters, Measure C: Bedroom Mini/Multi-Split HVAC, or Measure D: Envelope Improvements must be selected and used in combination with all measures in the Envelope, Windows, & Doors section and Lighting & Appliances section.
 No tradeoffs are allowed.
 In addition, note that the Mandatory Requirements for All Certified Multifamily Projects, Exhibit 2, contain additional requirements such as prescriptive air sealing requirements and mini/multi-split wiring requirements.